-Boundaries keep you safe because you do not give more than you want too.
+Boundaries keep you safe because you do not give more than you want to.
 Over giving results in resentment, and if someone is abusive, they take advantage of your lack of boundaries.
 A safe romantic partner respects your boundaries, while an abusive romantic partner gets angry when you set boundaries.
 Boundaries to an abusive person feel like a lack of control.

 3. Do not compare

-Do not compare your current partner to your ex – your our current partner will be insulted.
+Do not compare your current partner to your ex – our current partner will be insulted.
 It is not fair to assume that they will hurt because you were hurt in the past.
 It is also offensive to say things like my ex was more loving, affectionate, better looking or gave me more gifts.

 4. Introduce them to your friends and family

 Your friends and family want the best for you.
-If your friends and family are not sure about your new partner, listen to what they have to say.
+If your friends and family are unsure about your new partner, listen to what they have to say.
 If your new romantic partner is abusive, he or she will not want you to have close relationships with other people.
 Notice how your new partner speaks about your friends and family.
 Is he or she trying to turn you against them?